ehlesp/smallab-k8s-pve-guide/G034 - Deploying services 03 ~ Forgejo - Part 2 - Valkey cache server.md

 ## Do not deploy this Valkey project on its own

 This Valkey setup is missing one critical element, the persistent volume it needs to store its working directory data.
 Do not confuse it with the claim you have configured for your Valkey cache server.
-That persistent volume and other elements will be declared in the main Kustomize project you will declare in the final part of this Forgejo deployment procedure.
+That persistent volume and other elements are going to be declared in the main Kustomize project you will declare in the final part of this Forgejo deployment procedure.
 Until then, do not deploy this Valkey subproject.

 ## Relevant system paths